-2024 DEADLINES
+2025 DEADLINES

-For the 2024 SPECIAL ELECTION FOR CONGRESSIONAL DISTRICT 8 AND GENERAL ELECTION, 1 the schedule for filing nomination papers and determining their validity and the validity of a challenge to them is as follows:
+For the statewide candidate filing period for the 2025 Spring Election, the schedule for filing nomination papers and determining their validity and the validity of a challenge to them is as follows:

-- 1. June 3, 20242 Nomination papers must be filed not later than 5:00 p.m., (Wis.
-Stat. §§ 8.15(1)). - 2.
-June 6, 2024 Challenges to nomination papers must be filed not later than 4:30 p.m.
+- 1. January 7, 2025 Nomination papers must be filed not later than 5:00 p.m., (Wis.
+Stat. § 8.10(2)(a)). - 2.
+January 10, 2025 Challenges to nomination papers must be filed not later than 4:30 p.m.
 (Wis.
 Adm.
 Code EL § 2.07).
-The verified complaint must be delivered to the Commission at its offices at 201 W. Washington Avenue, 2nd Floor, Madison, Wisconsin, 53703, or, preferably, emailed to: elections@wi.gov not later than the prescribed time. - a.
-Challenges must be made by verified complaint and must establish probable cause to believe that the paper or signature challenged does not comply with Wisconsin Statutes or the rules of the Wisconsin Elections Commission.
+The entire verified complaint, including all attachments and exhibits, must be delivered to the Commission at its offices at 201 W. Washington Avenue, 2nd Floor, Madison, Wisconsin, 53703, or, preferably, emailed to: elections@wi.gov not later than the prescribed time. - a.
+Challenges must be made by verified complaint and must establish clear and convincing evidence to believe that the paper or signature challenged does not comply with Wisconsin Statutes or the rules of the Wisconsin Elections Commission.
 (See discussion below.) - b.
 The challenge should be accompanied by affidavits or other relevant documentation.
-Any challenge which is not established by the materials submitted as of the deadline for challenges will be denied. - 3.
-3 Days After Challenge Filed (June 9, 2024, is the Response Deadline if the Challenge is filed on June 6, 2024.
-The Commission office will be open to accept filings on June 8 and 9, 2024.)
-A challenged candidate may file a written, verified response not later than 3 days after the challenge has been filed.
+Any challenge which is not received in full (including all exhibits and attachments) by the challenge deadline will not be accepted. - 3.
+3 Days After Challenge Filed A challenged candidate may file a written, verified response not later than 3 calendar days after the challenge has been filed.
 Candidates may also appear before the Commission in person to respond to the challenge.
 A written response should be verified and should also be accompanied by affidavits or other documentation.
 Just as the burden of establishing a challenge is placed upon the challenger, the burden of rebutting an established challenge is placed upon the candidate whose papers are challenged. - 5.
-June 10, 2024 All challenger rebuttals to a response being considered at the June 10, 2024, Commission meeting must be filed not later than 9:00 a.m.
-Rebuttals should be verified and should also be accompanied by affidavits and other documentation. - 6.
-June 10, 2024 The Commission will meet at 10:00 a.m. to consider the challenges, responses, and rebuttals, and to hear oral presentations by the Commission staff, challengers, and candidates.
+Optional Rebuttal The Commission again authorized an optional rebuttal filing for challengers after a response to a verified challenge has been received.
+Rebuttal filings must be filed not later than 9:00 a.m. on January 14, 2025. - 6.
+January 14, 2025 The Commission will meet at 11:00 a.m. to consider the challenges, responses, and rebuttals, and to hear oral presentations by the Commission staff, challengers, and candidates.